protosens/monorepo.cljc/module/maestro.plugin.quickdoc/API.md

 # <a name="protosens.maestro.plugin.quickdoc">protosens.maestro.plugin.quickdoc</a>

-Maestro plugin generating markdown documentation for modules using [Quickdoc](https://github.com/borkdude/quickdoc)
+Maestro plugin generating Markdown documentation for modules using [Quickdoc](https://github.com/borkdude/quickdoc).

    Works with Babashka out of the box.
 For Clojure JVM, add the JVM flavor of Quickdoc to your dependencies.